-The French field of honour
+The French Field of Honour

-Kapelle is situated in the official French Field of Honour, where many French soldiers died during the second world war.
+In Kapelle is situated the official French Field of Honour, where many French soldiers died during the Second World War.
 In the text below you will encounter some facts about this field of honour:

-- 58 French soldiers were buried in the general cemetery of Kapelle on 17 May, 1940.
+- 58 French soldiers were buried in the general cemetery of Kapelle on 17 May 1940.

-- 3 were buried on May 18, 1940.
+- 3 were buried on 18 May 1940.

-The path to our new museum
+The path to our new Museum

 Thanks to a new opening we can link the storytelling and commemoration in the best way possible.
 You would not find a better place to tell the stories behind these graves.
 The policy plan of 2017 has been updated for the period up to 2023.
 To make this happen we need your financial support.
 Will you help us to continue telling this remarkable story?